Jurisdictional dualism in France

+Introduction

 The separation of public law (administrative) and private law (judiciary) goes back to Roman law.
 A separate branch for public law existed during the Ancien régime.
 Many other countries have such a system (including in common-law countries) not only in having a separate judicial order for administrative courts (which exist also in Germany, for example, with Article 95 of the Basic Law of Germany).
 However, France is exceptional in this regard because of the position of the administrative judge in being superior to the administration, and because administrative law is largely unwritten, and established mostly by administrative judicial jurisprudence.
 That is, administrative law derives largely from case law written by administrative judges, and not by laws passed by the legislature.

-In the case of the judiciary order, codes are established by the legislature and open to all. but as administrative law is result of jursprudence and uncodified, it is not discussed in Parliament, not published in the Journal Officiel, and hidden from the public.
+In the case of the judiciary order, codes are established by the legislature and open to all, but as administrative law is result of jurisprudence and uncodified, it is not discussed in Parliament, not published in the Journal Officiel, and hidden from the public.

 When there is a potential conflict of jurisdiction between courts of the administrative order and courts of the judiciary order, this is handled by the Tribunal des conflits.